-The engine can also be stopped by pulling the lanyard and removing the lock plate from the engine stop switch, then turning the main switch to "OFF" (off).
+If the outboard motor is equipped with an engine stop switch lanyard, the engine can also be stopped by pulling the lanyard and removing the lock plate from the engine stop switch.

 Trimming outboard motor

 The trim angle of the outboard motor helps determine the position of the bow of the boat in the water.
 Correct trim angle will help improve performance and fuel economy while reducing strain on the engine.
 Correct trim angle depends upon the combination of boat, engine, and propeller.
 Correct trim is also affected by variables such as the load in the boat, sea conditions, and running speed.